mark-gladding/weatherstation/README.md

   * Use of a Raspberry Pi Pico W running MicroPython, coupled with a BME280 Atmospheric Sensor.
   * Use of a SSD1306 OLED display for displaying the current indoor and outdoor temperature on the indoor unit.
   * Use of a 2000Ah LiPo battery to power the outdoor sensor.
-  * Use of a 4000Ah Power Bank to power the indoor sensor.
   * Periodic (e.g. every 60 seconds) reading of the sensor and upload to AWS Timestream for storage of time-series data in the cloud.
   * Periodic (e.g. every 60 seconds) download of the latest outdoor sensor reading from AWS Timestream for display on the indoor display.
   * Use of a NTP time server to retrieve the current time and set the Pico's real time clock.